hackulator-project/quickmafs-old/README.md

 # quickmafs
 quickmafs is a c++ recursive descent parser which can evaluate math expressions
+Created by Sreehari for the Hackulator